Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Testing that we can project a parameter name.
 Your generated SDK should generate an operation `parameter` with a single parameter called `clientName`.

-Expected query parameter: `default-name="true"`
+Expected query parameter: `query-name="true"`

 ### Projection_ClientNameAndEncodedName_Property_client

 - Endpoint: `post /projection/client-name-and-encoded-name/property/client`

 Testing that we can project the client name in our generated SDKs.
-Your generated SDK should generate ClientClientNameAndEncodedNameModel with one property `clientName` with wire name `defaultName`.
+Your generated SDK should generate ClientNameModel with one property `clientName` with wire name `defaultName`.

 Expected request body: